-When traveling to high altitudes there are possible medical conditions to be aware of such as Acute Mountain Sickness (AMS), High Altitude Cerebral Edema (HACE) or swelling of the brain, and High Altitude Pulmonary Edema (HAPE) or fluid back up in the lungs.
-In most cases these conditions can be avoided by ascending slowly and allowing your body to adjust as you go.
-In addition, there are medications available to help your body acclimate to high altitudes.
-Your Travel Medicine Clinician can help determine which medications are right for you, if you plan any high altitude activities.
-We offer same day or next day appointments and allow you to book your appointments online.
+When traveling to higher altitudes, there are possible medical conditions to be aware of, such as Acute Mountain Sickness (AMS), High Altitude Cerebral Edema (HACE) or swelling of the brain, and High Altitude Pulmonary Edema (HAPE) or fluid back-up in the lungs.
+In most cases, these conditions can be avoided by ascending slowly and allowing your body to adjust as you go.
+In addition, altitude sickness prescriptions are available to help your body acclimate to high altitudes.
+Your travel medicine clinician can help determine which medications are right for you, if you plan any high-altitude activities.

-Why is an Altitude Sickness Prescription necessary?
+Why is an Altitude Sickness Prescription Necessary?
 (Source CDC.gov)

-The clinicians at e7 Health want to assist in reducing your risk of altitude sickness and the potential subsequent effects.
-An altitude sickness prescription, along with the counseling provided by e7 Health's Travel Medicine Clinicians, can help aid in acclimatization, reducing and possibly preventing these effects.
+The travel medicine experts at e7 Health want to assist in reducing your risk of altitude sickness and the potential subsequent effects.
+An altitude sickness prescription, along with the counseling provided by e7 Health's travel medicine doctors, can help aid in acclimatization, reducing and possibly preventing these effects.

 At e7 Health, your clinician can help determine which altitude sicknness prescription is best for you based on your medical history and provide you the necessary counseling based on your travel itinerary.